AdobeDocs/dynamic-media-classic.en/help/using/selecting-assets-browse-panel.md

 ---
 # Select assets in the Browse panel{#selecting-assets-in-the-browse-panel}

-Select an asset in the Browse panel so you can work with it.
+Select an asset in the Browse panel to use it.
 Use these techniques to select assets:

 * **A single asset**: Select the asset (double-clicking opens the asset in Detail View).